-- assess the likely impact of harvesting animals of that species: - o on the species concerned - o on the ecosystems which animals of that species form part - o on the diversity of the species of animals and plants comprising those ecosystems - on the ability of the species to maintain natural genetic diversity throughout its population - identify factors that are likely to reduce or increase the number of animals of the species to be harvested - identify any other factors that will affect the species as a renewable resource for harvesting in the future

-- assess whether there is a need to reduce the number of animals of the species to protect the environment, crops, stock, or other property - specify humane methods and procedures for the killing, capturing and killing, and treatment after capture of animals under a permit under Division 4B (of the NPW Act) - · address any other matters that should, in the opinion of the Minister, be addressed
+- assess the likely impact of harvesting animals of that species: - o on the species concerned - o on the ecosystems which animals of that species form part - o on the diversity of the species of animals and plants comprising those ecosystems - on the ability of the species to maintain natural genetic diversity throughout its population - identify factors that are likely to reduce or increase the number of animals of the species to be harvested - identify any other factors that will affect the species as a renewable resource for harvesting in the future - assess whether there is a need to reduce the number of animals of the species to protect the environment, crops, stock, or other property - specify humane methods and procedures for the killing, capturing and killing, and treatment after capture of animals under a permit under this Division (of the NPW Act) - address any other matters that should, in the opinion of the Minister, be addressed

 This plan is designed to meet these requirements and is endorsed under the NPW Act.
 The Kangaroo Harvesting Regulations and the Wildlife Regulations manage the operations of the kangaroo industry through the issuing of permits, tags and record keeping.
 Permits are issued for harvesting kangaroos (Kangaroo Field Processor, section 60J NPW Act), processing and selling kangaroo meat (Kangaroo Meat Processor, section 58 NPW Act) or kangaroo skins (Kangaroo Skin Tanner, section 58 NPW Act).
-Tags are issued to licensed kangaroo field processors under the Kangaroo Harvesting Regulations Part 2 or any relevant updated regulation.
-The Kangaroo Harvesting Regulations will be remade during the life of this plan.
-Details on permitting structures are provided in Appendix 4.
-The commercial harvest is restricted to the Commercial Harvest Management Region depicted in Figure 1.
+Tags are issued to kangaroo field processors under the Kangaroo Harvesting Regulations.
+Details on permitting structures are provided in Appendix 5.